 Diseases & Conditions

-Chondroblastomas are made up of many cells that resemble fetal cartilage, which is how they got their name ("chondro" means cartilage).
+Chondroblastomas are made up of many cells that resemble fetal cartilage, which is how they got their name ("chondro" means cartilage and "blast" means embryo).

 Most bones start out as cartilage.
 As a fetus grows, this cartilage is mostly replaced by bone.
 In children, the ends of the body's long bones contain a small section of cartilage called a growth plate.
 This is the area of the bone where growth occurs.
 When a child is fully grown, the growth plates close, hardening into solid bone.
 In many cases, chondroblastomas develop around the time that the growth plates start to close.

 Males are twice as likely as females to develop chondroblastomas.
-Eighty percent of patients are under 25 years old.
-The tumors are very rare, accounting for only about 1 percent of all bone tumors.
+Eighty percent of patients are under 25 years of age.
+The tumors are very rare, accounting for only about 1% of all bone tumors.

 Chondroblastoma is one of the few benign bone tumors with the potential to spread, or metastasize, to the lungs.
 Even though a more aggressive chondroblastoma may metastasize, it is still considered a benign tumor.